When Should This Wound or Injury Get Medical Stitches?

 Below, you will see more information about when you should see a doctor after an injury ... just to make sure it doesn't develop into a more serious condition.

-You May Want to Own This First Aid Guide to Help You With All Kinds of Emergencies!
+You May Want to Own This First Aid Guide to Help You Remember these Rules and With All Kinds of Emergencies!

 This is the First Aid book that I keep handy.
 It has helped me out innumerable times!
 I have also taken Red Cross First Aid and CRP classes, something I highly recommend that everyone does at least once in their lives.